In the Absence of a Social Taxonomy

 Conclusion

-The EC confirmed that market participants are free to use their own methodologies to identify and disclose their share of sustainable investments.
-In other words, there are no prescriptive thresholds or approach to assess the three components of the "sustainable investment" definition (contribution to environmental/social objective, DNSH, or good governance).
+The EC confirmed that social funds are free to use their own methodologies to identify and disclose their share of sustainable investments.
+In other words, there are no prescriptive thresholds or approach to assess the substantial contribution to social objectives.
 Thus, in light of the lack of regulatory guidance, funds are left with the freedom to patchwork their own methodologies.

 You may also like: